SERVICE OF PROCESS

 If I have to do all the work, provide the movers and all the supplies why do I need you?

-Our role at an eviction is to give you peaceful possession of your property.
-The execution deputy at the eviction will do the following:
+Our role at an eviction is to execute the court order giving you possession of your property.

 How long do I have to leave the property at the curb?